akshaybadola/dorc/docs/index.rst

 Welcome to DORC's documentation!
 ===================================

-DORC stands for Deep learning ORchestrator and is envisaged to manage training, validation, evaluation and dissection of `Deep Learning` models over multiple machines.
+DORC stands for Deep learning ORChestrator and is envisaged to manage training, validation, evaluation and dissection of `Deep Learning` models over multiple machines.